Our Top Picks

 Best Handheld: Zulay Metal Lemon Lime Squeezer

-This squeezer extracts more juice compared to hand squeezing or using a reamer, and it catches most of the seeds, although small ones can sometimes slip, though, so depending on what you’re making it might not be a bad idea to juice over a fine mesh strainer.
-While it’s sold for juicing lemons and limes, it can handle small oranges as well.
-You can even tackle larger citrus fruits by cutting them in quarters rather than in halves.Continue to 5 of 8 below.
+This squeezer extracts more juice compared to hand-squeezing or using a reamer, and it catches most of the seeds, although small ones can sometimes slip—plus, some online reviewers also reported that pulp slipped through into their drink on occasion, too.
+So, depending on what you’re making, it might not be a bad idea to juice over a fine mesh strainer.
+While this juicer is sold for juicing lemons and limes, it can handle small oranges as well.
+You can even tackle larger citrus fruits by cutting them in quarters rather than in halves.

 07 of 08